supervisely/developer-portal/app-development/create-export-app/create-export-app-from-template.md

 {"message": "Remote file: id=1273718, name=20934_Model predictions.tar", "timestamp": "2023-05-08T10:39:37.451Z", "level": "info"}
 ```

-## Step 4 - How to run it in Supervisely
+## Release and run the app in Supervisely

 Submitting an app to the Supervisely Ecosystem isn’t as simple as pushing code to github repository, but it’s not as complicated as you may think of it either.